 Nareen, an 18-year-old Iraqi whose last name has been withheld for safety reasons, starred in Iraq's first youth reality TV show called Salam Shabab to compete for the title of becoming an "Ambassador of Peace" last year.
 Salam Shabab is a competitive TV show with the ultimate goal of uniting Iraq through peace building.
 The first step to peace building is getting Iraqis from different races, religions and geographical backgrounds to respect and understand each other and work together.
 Iraqis have immense local pride, but do not have a strong sense of nationalism.
+This could be due to the fact Iraq's regions are divided and traveling to different provinces is limited.

+This has cause a lack of cultural understanding and awareness in a nation full of a variety of identities.
 Facebook Launches Crisis Tools for Military Service Members.
 A new Facebook program provides military personnel, veterans and their families with customized resources when their content is flagged as harmful or suicidal.

 It is an extension of a suicide prevention effort Facebook launched in December, which lets friends alert the social network when other users express suicidal thoughts by clicking a link next to the comment.
 Facebook sends an email with suicide prevention resources to the author of the comment.
 "While this is helpful for a military family, there are several specific resources provided to our nation’s military that we wanted to make sure they were aware of at their time of need," military support organization Blue Star Families, which along with the Department of Veterans Affairs partnered with Facebook for the effort, wrote in a statement.

+In a survey of 2,891 military family members by Blue Star Families, about 10% said they had considered suicide and 9% said they knew a service member who had contemplated suicide.
 How to Hide Pinterest Activity on Facebook.
 Pinterest's social integration is very well-done, and has contributed to the fast growth of the sharing service.

 However, you may not want to broadcast everything you do on Pinterest to your Facebook friends.
 Similarly, you might not be interested in every single thing your Facebook acquaintances pin.
 We can help you out.
 Facebook Launches App Center, Lets You Sell Apps.
 Facebook just got a little bit more like Apple and Google.
 The company announced on Wednesday that it is building its own app center.
 It will also enable paid Facebook apps for the first time.
 Users currently search for apps on Facebook using the same search bar they use to find people, groups and events.
+In the coming weeks, they’ll be able to search from a dashboard that looks much like Apple’s App Store or Google Play — complete with details and ratings for each app.
+Facebook will build access to the center into its web product, as well as its iOS and Android apps.

+Though the new app hub looks similar to its Apple and Google counterparts, it will work very differently.
 Study Says Facebook Privacy Concerns Are on the Rise - Is It Accurate?
 [STUDY] Consumer Report's annual State of the Net study found that people are increasingly concerned with their privacy on Facebook.

 The report breaks down social privacy into a handful of categories: over-sharing by users, underuse of privacy controls, over-collection of data, over-sharing of data by apps and cyberbullying or harassment.
 2,002 online households were surveyed, including 1,340 Facebook users.
 Based on those numbers, Consumer Reports extrapolated its results upon the rest of Facebook's 188 million North American users.
 Facebook Launches Two-Filter 'Instagram' on 'Facebook for Every Phone' Facebook Organ Donation: How Does It Work?
 Facebook today offered users the option to designate themselves as organ donors and as one friend commented (on Facebook, naturally): "Wait, this isn't an Onion article?

 This secure Facebook community allows people suffering from MBC to share their struggles and receive support from their friends and family.
 Recent research by Genentech, the company that created the app, shows many MBC patients feel their needs are not met and others around them do not understand what they are experiencing.
 "The Facebook app was designed as a part of this overarching program to provide additional support for people with MBC," Susan Willson, a spokeswoman for Genentech told Mashable.
 "As a company, we felt there was more we could be doing outside of the lab to support people with the disease.

-Women's Rights Advocates Demand Facebook Appoint Women to Board.
+We wanted to match the innovation inside the lab with innovation outside of the lab. " Women's Rights Advocates Demand Facebook Appoint Women to Board.
 Facebook and Romantic Relationships.
 Facebook Partners With 'Apps for Good' to Teach Unemployed Youth to Code.
 Facebook Meets Instagram: What It Means for Your Brand.
 Joshua Teixeira heads up the strategy discipline at Big Spaceship, helping shape engagements for active projects and prospective clients alike.

 The social influence site announced this morning that it will now include Facebook activity in its scoring system.
 Launched in 2011, Kred has been using the Twitter firehose to track and analyze tweets from all over the world.
 The service is more transparent than its competitor, Klout, because it shows the content of individual tweets.